garrandall/popular-music-data/tracks/5-o-clock-t-pain-wiz-khalifa-lily-allen.md

 And you texting me like, "I'mma kill y'all
 If you don't get your ass up out of that club
 And do you know what time it is?"
-(It's 5 o'clock in the morning) Ooh, and my bad, girl And this Nuvo got me trippin and I know that you mad, girl But you ain't got to worry about nothing (worry 'bout nothing) Girl I got you, girl I got you
+(It's 5 o'clock in the morning) Oh, and my bad, girl And this Nuvo got me trippin and I know that you mad, girl But you ain't got to worry about nothing (worry 'bout nothing) Girl I got you, girl I got you